- Apprenticeship Pre-Registration

 - A minimal fee to those prepping to take their Master’s Licensure Exam.

-We offer Code Update trainings that can count for up to 15 hours of Continuing Education credit hours toward Journeyman or Master License renewal.
+We offer code update trainings that can count for up to 15 hours of Continuing Education credit hours toward Journeyman or Master License renewal.
 Our offerings are listed on the Division of Fire Safety Licensing Education Master Approved List.

-Our Commitment to Vermont
+We’re committed to Vermont